-Mission: To decrease healthcare disparities and reduce he physician’s shortage, in the medically underserved communities in California.
-The PhA organization helps foreign-trained doctors living in America, to get licensed and practice as Physician Associates in primary care, providing quality healthcare for communities in shortage areas in California.
+Mission: To decrease healthcare disparities and reduce physician’s shortage, in the medically underserved communities in California.
+The PhA organization helps foreign-trained doctors living in America, to get licensed and practice as Physician Associates in primary care, providing quality healthcare for communities in shortage areas in California and statewide CA.

 Vision: Healthy communities served by highly skilled, fully certified foreign-trained doctors, as physician associate primary care professionals.